gesman/bitcoin-payments-for-woocommerce/readme.txt

 == Description ==

-Your online store must use WooCommerce platform (free wordpress plugin).
+Your online store must use WooCommerce platform (free wordpress p/lugin).
 Once you installed and activated WooCommerce, you may install and activate Bitcoin SV Payments for WooCommerce.

 This is still in Beta, some bugs may be encountered please open an issue.